mpalash/aliakbarmehta/_projects/luminous-matter.md

 layout: project
 title: Luminous Matter
 hero: /assets/img/lm1-large.jpg
+pcontent:
+  - 'LM ~ Luminous Matter, Animated Short'
+  - 'LM ~ Press Kit'
+  - 'LM ~ Prelude to Luminous Matter (Animated)'
 ---
 Luminous Matter is a collaborative experimental short film, set in a parallel post-apocalyptic present, where mankind no longer exists.
 In a world covered with nuclear fog and left to total ruin, a rapidly evolving race of uranium-based life forms called Ouraosteus have emerged.

 \    \[ Ouraostes from Greek oὐρανός, Ouranos "Uranus" and οστεος, osteus "bone" ]